PrefectHQ/prefect/docs/guides/automations.md

 ## Event based deployment automation
 We can create an automation that can kick off a deployment instead of a notification.
 Let's explore how we can programmatically create this automation.
 We will take advantage of Prefect's REST API to help create this automation.

-Additionally, find more information in our [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) on how to interact with the endpoints further.
+See the [REST API documentation](https://docs.prefect.io/latest/api-ref/rest-api/#interacting-with-the-rest-api) as a reference for interacting with the Prefect Cloud automation endpoints.

 Let's have local deployment created where we can kick off some work based on how long a flow is running.
 For example, if the `build_names` flow is taking too long to execute, we can kick off a deployment of the same flow `build_names` but replace the count value with something less.